 Wine Guardian units are typically installed indoors near the wine cellar to minimize duct runs.
-Each unit is provided with one entering (or return) air inlet and five possible supply air outlets for each of the evaporator and condenser sections.
+Each unit is provided with one entering (or return) air inlet and five possible supply air outlets for the evaporator sections.
 A maximum cumulative total length for both supply and return ducts (including bends) of 25 ft (7.5 meter) is recommended.
 If longer runs are needed, examine your duct runs using our Ductwork Calculator.